rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

 ![blue-green-diagram](images/blue-green-diagram.jpg)

 1. Let's create two new deployments in our ArgoCD Repo for the pet-battle front end.
 We'll call one Blue and the other Green.
 Add 2 new application in `tech-exercise/pet-battle/test/values.yaml`.
-You want to adjust the `source_ref` helm chart version to point to the latest you have in nexus.
+Adjust the `source_ref` helm chart version and `image_version` to match what you have built.

     ```bash
     cat << EOF >> /projects/tech-exercise/pet-battle/test/values.yaml